User surveys are often the missing link in the growth story of SaaS companies.

 Micro-surveys on the other hand are always-on and their purpose is to gather continuous user feedback.

-They’re excellent tools for better understanding who your users really are, tracking customer satisfaction or getting feedback on new product features.
+User survey tools help you better understand who your users really are, track customer satisfaction, or get feedback on new product features.

 Refiner is a user survey tool that allows you to launch high converting survey widgets (also referred to as popup surveys) right within your SaaS or send them to your users by email.
 They can be launched in minutes, are contextual, quick to fill out and have awesome response rates!

 Moreover, you can use the collected data to power automations and to make informed decisions in an agile manner, without spending too much time or resources.